-The purpose of the BA Fashion Design programme is to develop fashion designers, problem finders and problem solvers that have the competence to work independently as entrepreneurial fashion designers.
+The purpose of the BA Fashion Design program is to develop fashion designers, problem finders, and problem-solvers that have the competence to work independently as entrepreneurial fashion designers.
 The objective of this degree is to:

-- Enable students to demonstrate knowledge of design history and theory in broader context and fashion design history and theory in discipline specific context, and to conduct design criticism and research.
+Enable students to demonstrate knowledge of design history and theory in a broader context and fashion design history and theory in discipline-specific context, and to conduct design criticism and research.

-- The programme will equip you with the necessary knowledge and skills for a design career in the fashion industry, including:
+The program will equip you with the necessary knowledge and skills for a design career in the fashion industry, including:

 Recommended school subjects for Fashion Design include Art, Design Studies, Business Economics and Mathematics